 Examples of Using The Exposure Triangle

 There is no hard and fast rule on how to choose the exposure settings for a particular scene.
-If you see that an image is over or underexposed, look at your settings to see what you can tweak.
+If you don’t like an image’s exposure, look at the settings to see what you can tweak.
 If you don’t like the exposure and don’t want to adjust the shutter speed, there are a variety of ways to manipulate ISO and aperture to adjust the exposure.

-The photo below is overexposed, what could I have changed to get better exposure?
+The photo below is overexposed, what could you change to get a better exposure?

 Shutter Speed: 1/125

 Answer: Use a faster shutter speed.